 Learn more about the GLOW Fund

-The Special Waiver program waives the $8 monthly customer charge.
+The Special Waiver program provides an $8 discount on the monthly customer charge.

 Learn more about the Special Waiver